mnabihali/Joint-training-embeddings/README.md

 /train/noisy/a.wav /train/clean/a.wav
 /train/noisy/b.wav /train/clean/b.wav

-In cas of Embed-Enha strategy it should be like
+In case of Embed-Enha strategy it should be like

 /train/noisy/a.pt /train/clean/a.pt
 /train/noisy/b.pt /train/clean/b.pt